Cocaine Addiction Treatment

 Brain chemical imbalances caused by stimulant addiction can cause severe cravings during the early sobriety period (up to twelve to eighteen months after stopping the stimulant) and both these severe cravings for the stimulant, as well as trouble thinking clearly, can cause an elevated risk of relapse to stimulant or other drug use.

 Unfortunately, no medications have been specifically approved for the treatment of stimulant dependence by the FDA at this time.
 However, a variety of medications for stimulant addiction have been tested in numerous research trials sponsored by the National Institutes of Health.
 Modafinil (trade name Provigil), a medication which is used to treat sleep disorders, shows real promise for cocaine addiction, possibly by reducing cocaine withdrawal symptoms.
 In a double-blind, placebo-controlled study, this medicine, at a dose of 200 mg per day, in combination with talking therapy, increased the ability of some addicts to abstain from using cocaine, as well as reducing their cravings.
 Propranolol (trade name Inderal) also seems to help decrease the cocaine withdrawal symptoms.
 These first two potential medications seem to help reduce cocaine withdrawal symptoms.
 Yet another group of potential “anti-stimulant” medications have been found to help to prevent relapse to stimulant use (especially cocaine) during the later phases of treatment.
 Some of the more promising medications used for this goal include topiramate (trade name Topamax) disulfiram (trade name Antabuse), gabapentin (trade name Neurontin) and naltrexone (trade name Vivitrol).

 An evidence-based combination of therapeutic and pharmacological addiction treatment can help those with cocaine addiction regain a stable and productive life.
 Research shows that integrating both types of treatment is the most effective approach to restoring a degree of normal function to the brain and addressing underlying issues.

-Enterhealth Ranch provides residential medical detox (also known as withdrawal stabilization) services for cocaine addiction, which includes science-based medication therapyand medical staff available at any hour of the day.
+Enterhealth Ranch provides inpatient drug and alcohol detox (also known as withdrawal stabilization) services for cocaine addiction, which includes science-based medication therapyand medical staff available at any hour of the day.

 Effective behavioral treatments for cocaine addiction can be administered in a residential or outpatient setting.
 A treatment plan may include: